ags000/Ransomware-McEliece/README.md

 # How to use

-Please if you execute this, do it in a Virtual Machine or in a secured-system.
+If you execute the following program, it is highly recommended doing it in a Virtual Machine or in a secured-system.

-First, run Serverc.py in a computer.
-You could change the IP of server in Serverc.py, Ran.py and Des.py.
+First, run Serverc.py.
+You are able to change the IP of server in Serverc.py, Ran.py and Des.py.
+Once the IP has changed, it is accessible from the netwrok.
-Now, it is in localhost.
-Server and Ransomware must run in same computer.
+Currently, it is in localhost.
+So, Server and Ransomware must run in the same computer.

 > python Serverc.py

-Ransomware and decrypt must be executed in another.
-Server must be running.
+Server must be running before executing the Ransomware o the Decrypt module.
+The idea is storing the server in one PC and the ransomware in another in order to see the whole process.

 Execute ransomware: